AdaCore/learn/courses/advanced-spark/chapters/subprogram_contracts.rst

     - On subprogram exit, the corresponding consequence must hold

-Attribute 'Old
+Attribute :ada:`'Old`
 ---------------------------------------------------------------------

-- X'Old expresses the input value of X in postconditions
+- :ada:`X'Old` expresses the input value of :ada:`X` in postconditions

-    - Same as X when variable not modified in the subprogram
+    - Same as :ada:`X` when variable not modified in the subprogram

-    - Compiler inserts a copy of X on subprogram entry if X is large, copy can be expensive in memory footprint!
+    - Compiler inserts a copy of :ada:`X` on subprogram entry if :ada:`X` is large, copy can be expensive in memory footprint!

-    - X can be a variable, a function call, a qualification (but not limited!)
+    - :ada:`X` can be a variable, a function call, a qualification (but not limited!)

 .. code:: ada